-A wildflower-strewn meadow within a WSR can be both scenic from afar and esthetic up close.
+A wildflower-strewn meadow within a WSR can be both scenic and esthetic.
+An individual flower within a WSR is not scenic but can be esthetic.

 ORVs: Bureaucratic and Congressional Findings

 Identification of ORVs is critical not only for management of existing WSRs but also because it figures heavily in agency consideration of potential wild and scenic rivers.
 More and more, it also figures heavily in congressional consideration of such.
 A little background on the process of designating WSRs as it has evolved through time and as it is experienced by the various stakeholders will clarify why ORV findings matter.